 Good forecasts should come with uncertainty.
 This might seem counterintuitive to those who want definitive answers, but predictions that come without uncertainty estimates are inherently unreliable.

-This idea of calibration—ensuring the forecast reflects the true uncertainty—helps decision-makers set realistic expectations and evaluate long-term accuracy.
+This idea of testing your forecasts helps decision-makers set realistic expectations and evaluate long-term accuracy.

 Similarly, in marketing, it’s important to communicate uncertainty in forecasts clearly.

-At Recast, forecasts include confidence intervals or ranges that account for possible outcomes.
+At Recast, forecasts include credible intervals or ranges that account for possible outcomes.

 If the model predicts a 10% uplift in sales, it might also estimate that the actual uplift could be anywhere between 5% and 15%.
 This range is critical to understanding how certain—or uncertain—the forecast is.